rtek1000/W1209-firmware-modified/W1209-firmware-Arduino/README.md

    - - - H2: Heater mode (hysteresis above Threshold)
    - - - H3: Heater mode (hysteresis above and below Threshold)
    - - - A1: Alarm mode (cause relay activation using the maximum "P2" and minimum parameters "P3")
-   - - - - Temperature greater than the maximum value "P2": relay activated.
+   - - - - Temperature greater than the maximum value "P2": relay activated
-   - - - - Temperature lower than the minimum value "P3": relay activated.
+   - - - - Temperature lower than the minimum value "P3": relay activated
    - - - A2: Alarm mode (cause relay activation using the maximum "P2" and minimum parameters "P3")
-   - - - - Temperature greater than the maximum value "P2": relay disabled.
+   - - - - Temperature greater than the maximum value "P2": relay disabled
-   - - - - Temperature lower than the minimum value "P3": relay disabled.
+   - - - - Temperature lower than the minimum value "P3": relay disabled
    - - Parameter P1: Hysteresis (Degree hysteresis (°C) to toggle relay)
    - - Parameter P2: Up limit
    - - - (Used in the alert indication; Activated in Parameter P6)